-Failure to make the proper deductions from an employee's wages or salary could get you in trouble not only with your staff but also with the IRS.
-However, preventing the legal and employee-related headaches that stem from payroll mistakes isn't difficult if you know how to properly alculate gross pay and net pay.
+Failure to make the proper deductions from an employee’s wages or salary could get you in trouble not only with your staff but also with the IRS.
+However, preventing the legal and employee-related headaches that stem from payroll mistakes isn’t difficult if you know how to properly calculate gross pay and net pay.

 Gross pay is the amount of an employee’s salary or wages before any deductions.
 For example, if an employee has a salary of $35,000 per year, that employee’s gross pay is $35,000.
 The gross pay of an hourly employee who works 30 hours and makes $15 per hour is $450 for that pay period.

 For an hourly employee, wages can include breaks, on-call time, overtime, travel time and training.
 Gross pay is the starting point for all calculations related to tax and employee compensation.
-[Looking for payroll software to take these calculations off your plate?
-Check out our recommendations for the best online payroll software]

 Net pay, commonly called “take-home pay,” is the amount paid to employees after federal, state and local income taxes, as well as other deductions for health insurance premiums and contributions to retirement accounts, have been withheld from their gross wages or compensation.